Tag: MOS

 • MOSAiC Doppler Lidar Motion Correction VAPs Now in Production

-The location of ARM’s Doppler lidar on the R/V Polarstern during the MOSAiC expedition is indicated in this ARM file photo.
 Two value-added products (VAPs) specifically designed for the 2019–2020 Multidisciplinary Drifting Observatory for the Study of Arctic Climate (MOSAiC) expedition recently moved from evaluation to production.
-The Doppler Lidar Motion Correction (DLMC) VAP applies…
+The Doppler Lidar Motion Correction (DLMC) VAP applies a motion correction to Doppler lidar (DL) measurements collected on the icebreaker R/V Polarstern during MOSAiC.
+The Doppler Lidar Motion Correction…

 • Characterized and Corrected Radar Data Available for MOSAiC Expedition